kryvokhyzha/llm-simple-QnA-example/README.md

    dataset that will be used.
 2. Run `make run_qdrant` command to start the `Qdrant` service.
 It will be available on `http://localhost:6333` address.
+3. Run `make run_redis` command to start the `Redis` service.
+It will be necessary to cache the `LLM` prompts and requests in `step 5`.
-3. Run the notebook `notebooks/01-open-source-llms.ipynb` to download the full dataset, index it and run the `QnA` example with local `LLMs`.
+4. Run the notebook `notebooks/01-open-source-llms-langchain.ipynb` to download the full dataset, index it and run the `QnA` example with local `LLMs`.
+This notebook show only simple example of the `QnA` system.
-4. Run the notebook `notebooks/02-open-ai.ipynb` to download the full dataset, index it and run the `QnA` example with `OpenAI LLMs`.
+5. Run the notebook `notebooks/02-open-ai-langchain-base.ipynb` to download the full dataset, index it and run the `QnA` example with `OpenAI LLMs`.
+This example is more complex and show how to evaluate the `QnA` system.
-5. I can run `REST API` for `QnA` system using `make run_app` command. `Swagger` will be available on `http://localhost:8000/docs` address.
+6. I can run `REST API` for `QnA` system using `make run_api` command. `Swagger` will be available on `http://localhost:8000/docs` address.

 ## Useful links